Abromeit, John D. (b.

 Arnold L. (b.

-196x?), Associate Professor of Philosophy; Director, Africana Studies Program
+196x?), Professor of Philosophy at the University of Kenkucky (since 2008; faculty webpage); Director, Africana Studies Program

 - founder/president of the International Herbert Marcuse Association

-- since 2008 at Univeristy of Kentucky Dept. of Philosophy (web page)
+- since 2008 at University of Kentucky Dept. of Philosophy (Farr faculty web page)

 Andrew (b.
 1943), formerly at San Diego State University,

 since 2003 Professor of the Philosophy of Technology at Simon Fraser University,